Home Equity Lines of Credit (HELOCs)

 Frequently asked questions

 A home equity line of credit, or HELOC, is a revolving line of credit that uses your home as collateral.
 A HELOC works much like a credit card—allowing you to draw approved credit at any time during a specified draw period.

-Monthly payment amounts are based on the outstanding line balance and when payments are made, credit becomes available again.
+Monthly payment amounts are based on the outstanding line balance.
+If principal is repaid during the draw period payments are made, credit becomes available again.

 How does a HELOC work?